testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.6
 Released: 2018-02-02

-* [BUGFIX] In rare cases, feedback with no screenshot crashed.
+* [BUGFIX] In rare cases, feedback with no screenshot would crash.

 ### Version 1.5.15
 Released: 2018-01-22